If you’re in a hurry and just want to find out what the best slow-motion camera is, then I’d recommend the following

 Best Cheap Slow Motion Cameras

-Don’t overlook the GoPro Hero 8!
+Don’t overlook the GoPro Hero9!
 Yes, it’s primarily made as an action camera, but it has some incredible slow-motion specs.
-Add in the new HyperSmooth 2.0 technology, which is GoPro’s improved stabilization functionality and you have a very powerful camera capable of capturing some amazing slow-motion footage.
+Add in the new HyperSmooth 3.0 technology with built-in horizon level technology, which is GoPro’s improved stabilization functionality and you have a very powerful camera capable of capturing some amazing slow-motion footage.

-The GoPro Hero 8 can shoot in 60 FPS at 4k and even 120 FPS in 2.7k.
-It even has the ability to shoot in a High Frame Rate (HFR) mode of up to 240 FPS at 1080p.
+The GoPro Hero9 can shoot in 4k at up to 60 FPS and even in 2.7k at up to 120 FPS.
+It also has the ability to shoot in a High Frame Rate (HFR) mode of up to 240 FPS at 1080p.
+On the real-time frame rate side, the GoPro Hero9 is also the only camera in this article that can shoot in 5k resolution.

-The biggest drawback of using an action camera is it’s small 1/2.3” sensor size and lack of lens flexibility.
-If you just shoot video casually these issues will be no problem at all, but if you’re creating professional work, it might not be the best fit.
+The biggest drawback of using an action camera is its small 1/2.3” sensor size and lack of lens flexibility.
+If you just shoot video casually these issues will be no problem at all, but if you’re creating professional work and need the flexibility that a mirrorless camera gives you, this might not be the best fit.

-- New and improved HyperSmooth 2.0 stabilization technology.
+- New and improved HyperSmooth 3.0 stabilization technology with built-in horizon leveling technology.

 - Time Warp feature allows you to easily shoot hyper lapses quickly which will add variety to your final video.